A major event in the field of heritage conservation

 From Tuesday 19th to Thursday 21st September, the Trade fair will bring together a number of important conservation companies and institutions, including some of the most important suppliers, publishers and conservation tool makers.

-The afternoon and evening of Wednesday 20th September, delegates will have the chance to visit different conservation centres and museums in and around Valencia.
+The afternoon and evening of Wednesday 20th September, delegates will have the chance to visit different conservation centres and museums in and around Valencia, and in Madrid.
 The delegates will be organised into small, manageable groups so as to allow for a closer contact between them and with the on-site staff.
 Please do not forget to sign up to your desired Technical Visit on Registration – seats are limited.

 ‘Impromptu’ means ‘improvised’: An ‘impromptu meeting’ is a small meeting organised during the Triennial Conference, or shortly beforehand, as the need arises.
 Imagine, for instance, that some delegates find it opportune to offer information on a given topic (an internship programme, a particular technique, a research project) to a small audience of interested people: during the Conference they will be able to organise an ‘impromptu meeting’ in a well-equipped small working room.